Acts of God (novel): Plot

-Decker, horrified, decided to return to Babylon and talk Christopher out of destroying Petra.
-Since Decker did not bear the mark, he had to get Bert Tollinson to arrange his passage to the United Nations building in Babylon.
-Decker arrived at Christopher's office and immediately began arguing for sparing the people of Petra.
-When Christopher refused to talk about the issue, Decker decided that everything that the Jews, Fundamentalists and the KDP had been saying about Christopher was true.
-Christopher finally showed his true self to Decker, admitting that he was the Antichrist and his only desire was to acquire as many believers that he could, and kill anyone who opposed him.
-Christopher elaborated that he took pleasure in "mak[ing] the Creator of the Universe weep".
+Decker, horrified, decides to return to Babylon and talk Christopher out of destroying Petra.
+Since Decker does not bear the mark, he has to get Bert Tollinson to arrange his passage to the United Nations building in Babylon.
+Decker arrives at Christopher's office and immediately begins arguing for sparing the people of Petra.
+When Christopher refuses to talk about the issue, Decker realizes that everything that the Jews, Fundamentalists and the KDP had been saying about Christopher was true.
+Christopher finally shows his true self to Decker, admitting that he is the Antichrist and his only desire is to acquire as many believers that he could, and kill anyone who opposes him.
+Christopher elaborates that he took pleasure in "mak[ing] the Creator of the Universe weep".

-Decker, defeated, realized he, too, was responsible for all Christopher's campaign of death and mayhem.
-He told Christopher that when he and Decker were both in hell, Decker would be the one on his knees thanking God for giving him what he deserved.
-At that point Christopher went into an insane fury and murdered Decker - but not before Decker apologized to Jesus for what he had done, and was forgiven, denying Christopher Decker's soul.
+Decker, defeated, realizes he, too, was responsible for Christopher's campaign of death and mayhem.
+He tells Christopher that when he and Decker are both in hell, Decker would be the one on his knees thanking God for giving him what he deserved.
+Upon hearing this, Christopher goes into a rage and murders Decker - but not before Decker apologizes to Jesus for what he had done, and is forgiven, denying Christopher Decker's soul.

-Shortly after, the plague of sores that afflicted anyone bearing Christopher's mark vanished.
-Followers also gained the strength, health and vitality of youth as well as the fantastic powers of telepathy and telekinesis that Christopher had promised them.
-All of Christopher's promises came true, and his popularity again surged.
-He planned for a march on Petra and invited every human on Earth to join him.
+Shortly after, the plague of sores that afflicted anyone bearing Christopher's mark vanishes.
+Followers also gain the strength, health and vitality of youth as well as the fantastic powers of telepathy and telekinesis that Christopher had promised them.
+All of Christopher's promises come true, and his popularity again surges.
+He plans for a march on Petra and invites every human on Earth to join him.
 They would use their new powers to tear down the city walls; killing the last non-believers and completing their transcendence.